Internal communication planning (+ templates)

 The first step towards improved team communication is planning the improvements you want to implement.
 To do this, you’ll need an internal communication plan, with clear communication strategies you’ll implement in your workplace.

-But, what exactly is an internal communication plan?
+But, what exactly is an internal communication strategy plan?

 Why is having a clear internal communication plan important?

+How do you write an internal communication plan?
 In this guide, we’ll show you exactly how you can prepare for creating an internal communication plan, create it, and track its performance and overall effectiveness in the workplace.
-Here, you’ll also find free templates that will make the process of planning and creating an internal communication plan that’s suitable for your workplace easier and quicker.
+Here, you’ll also find free templates that will make the process of planning and creating an internal communication strategy plan that’s suitable for your workplace easier and quicker.

 What does internal communication include?

-Before we dive into everything you need to know about internal communication plans, let’s consider the definition of internal communication first — so, what is internal communication?
+Before we dive into everything you need to know about internal communication planning, let’s consider the definition of internal communication first — so, what is internal communication?

 Well, internal communication (IC) is a concept focused on promoting effective communication amongst the people within an organization.